WayneIV/TheKratorProject/README.md

 ⚔️ KRATOROPS (Offense Division)
 Red teaming, exploitation, and lateral movement tools.

+Example: `kratorops/port_scanner.py` provides a simple asynchronous port scanner for enumerating open services.
+Use only on systems you own or have permission to test.

 🧷 KRATORSHIELD (Defense Division)
 Cyber awareness apps, honeypots, and real-time endpoint defense.